AuraVanya/gradio-demo/README.md

-# AWS Document & Image Analysis with Gradio
+# AWS Document Extraction & Image Analysis with Gradio

 A Gradio-based web application that leverages AWS services (Textract, Rekognition, and Bedrock) to extract and structure information from insurance documents and images.